gpanders/homebrew-tap/README.md

-## How do I install these formulae?
+## Archived

-Use `brew install gpanders/tap/<formula>`.
-To tap this repository without installing any formulae, use `brew tap gpanders/tap`.
+I am no longer maintaining this tap.
+It has been archived.